Skip to Main Content

 Example:

 LibrarySearch is the combined library catalog for the entire University of Maine system.
-You can search the entire system, or select University of Southern Maine Libraries in the drop-down.
+You can limit the search University of Southern Maine.

 Other helpful tips: